What is an Eligibility Determination?

-Solari Crisis & Human Services, Inc. is responsible for reviewing all applications for SMI services and making these determinations for the state of Arizona.
+Solari Crisis & Human Services, Inc is responsible for reviewing all applications for SED & SMI determinations for the state of Arizona.

-A person can request to be evaluated/considered for SMI services.
-The person must make a request through their healthcare provider or their AHCCCS provider.
+A person can request to be evaluated/ considered for SED or SMI Services.
+The person must request through their healthcare provider or their AHCCCS provider.

-The provider must complete an assessment within seven (7) days after the request is made.
+The provider must complete an assessment packet with the member within seven (7) days after the request is made.

-The Provider will then send the completed SMI Assessment Packet to Solari.
-Solari will then review the packet and determine whether the individual is eligible for SMI services by following the State’s guidelines/criteria.
+The Provider will then send the completed Assessment Packet to Solari.
+Solari will then review the packet and determine whether the individual is eligible for SED/SMI services by following the state’s guidelines/criteria.

 The provider sends the completed packet to Solari within one (1) business day.

-Solari follows the State’s guidelines/criteria to determine SMI eligibility:
+Solari follows the State’s guidelines/criteria to determine SMI and SED eligibility:

 - The person has a qualifying diagnosis (mental illness) as described in the AMPM 320-P SMI Qualifying Diagnosis section; and